Dating on a Budget: The University Students Guide to Dating in Toronto

 I have always wanted to go on an 80’s inspired date.
 I think the leg warmers, acid wash jeans, denim jackets/ vests, music and whole atmosphere of the 80’s was so romantic.
 Well last year I went on a date and much to my dismay I didn’t get my 80’s romance.
 I got something better - a scavenger hunt.

-The city is full of places that you can set up cheap and romantic scavenger hunts, such as High Park, Kensington Market, The Waterfront (well maybe after its done its revitalization) and the CNE.
+The city is full of places that you can set up cheap and romantic scavenger hunt, High Park, Kensington Market, The Waterfront (well maybe after its done its revitalization) and the CNE are some ideas.
 They are cheap, fun, creative and leave you with mega cute points.

 That is how to Date on a Budget.